Table of Contents

 Chemical Properties of Carbon

 Carbon has the symbol C (for carbon) and is a tetragen.
 This means that it is in the fourth group of the periodic system of elements.
 Within this group, it is the first element and, thus, is in the second period.
 It has the atomic number six and is a non-metal.
-It has a melting point of 3550 °C, its boiling temperature is 4827 °C.
+Moreover, it has a melting point of 3550 °C and its boiling temperature is 4827 °C. A chemically pure carbon may be prepared in the laboratory through the termic decomposition of sucrose in absence of oxygen.
+The physical and chemical properties of carbon are also dependent on the crystalline structure of the element.

 Carbon has a relative atomic mass of 12 grams per mole.
 However, there are two additional isotopes of carbon: C13 and C14.
 Hereby, C13 is the more frequent isotope and is considered stable.
-C14, on the other side, is very rare and instable.
+C14, on the other side, is very rare and unstable.
 Its half-life time is 5730 years.
 It is used for radiometric dating of organic substances.
+Additionally, the density for graphite is estimated to be 2.25 g/cm³ and that for diamond is approximated to be 3.51 g/cm³.

 Often, the medical practitioner encounters carbon as a compound with oxygen.
 Under high temperatures, these two elements form carbon monoxide CO or carbon dioxide CO2.
 The latter is primarily important in the context of respiration and blood circulation.